vcl/vcl/doc/DEVELOPMENT.md

 ## Structure

-Use the [vcl-list](https://github.com/vcl/vcl/modules/list) as a prototype.
+Use a module like the [vcl-list](https://github.com/vcl/vcl/tree/master/packages/vcl/list) as a prototype.

-## package.json
+## `index.scss` and `vcl.json`

-Have an `index.scss` file per module which is referenced in the `package.json` in the `scss` property.
+Have an `index.scss` file per module.

-Have the following custom fields in the `package.json` file:
+Have the following fields in the `vcl.json` file:

-- `scss` points to the entry CSS file of the module.
-- `vcl.categories` an array of categories.
+- `categories` an array of categories.
 Example:

     {
       "title": "Icons",